naomi-henderson/naomi-henderson.github.io/pages/tutorial1.md

 - Log onto Google **Cloud Compute Engine**
 - Start interacting with the CMIP6 Google **Cloud Storage**

+#### For More Details
+- Ryan wrote a much more detailed version of this for the Hackathon.
+See [here](https://discourse.pangeo.io/t/using-ocean-pangeo-io-for-the-cmip6-hackathon/291)

 #### PROCEDURE:
 - Step 1.
 Go to the [Pangeo Jupyter Hub](https://ocean.pangeo.io){:target="_blank_"}
 and "Sign in with GLOBUS"